tomjoht/tomjoht.github.io/pages/general/advertising.md

 If possible, I'll download and explore your product before writing about it.
 But I don't have unlimited time to ramp up to an expert level on your product.
 I try to draw upon my industry insight and perspective to make insightful points.
 You'll also probably supply me with the information and messages you want to communicate.

-Each product review post costs $600 per post.
-If you're already advertising on my site, I drop the price to $300.
+Each product review post costs $500 per post.
 I will write as many product review posts as you want during the year.

 I always review these posts with you and, when published, I identify them as being sponsored posts.